wintercounter/ccss/README.md

 #### Array values

-Shorthand properties awaiting numeric values with unit can accept array as an input.
+Shorthand properties awaiting numeric values with unit can accept an array as an input.

 Example: